Sabbir2809/MERN/Module-1/README.md

 1. **JS Comments:**

-   - The JS comments are meaningful way to deliver message.
+   - comments are meaningful way to deliver message.
 It is used to add information about the code, warnings or suggestions.
 The JS comment is ignored by the JS engine

 1. **JS Variables:**

-   - A JS variable is simply a name of storage location
+   - variable is simply a name of storage location
    - Name must start with a letter (a to z || A to Z), Underscore(\_), or dollar ($) sign
    - after first letter we can use digits (0 to 9)
-   - JS variables are case sensitive, for example v and V are different variables
+   - variables are case sensitive, for example v and V are different variables

 1. **Data Types:**

    - **Primitive:** String, Number, Boolean, Null, Undefined
    - **Non-Primitive:** Object, Array, Function

-1. **JS Operators:**

-   - JS operators are symbols that are used to perform operations on operands
+1. **JS Operators:** JS operators are symbols that are used to perform operations on operands

    - **Arithmetic:** +, -, \*, /, %, ++, --
    - **Comparison:** ==, ===, !=, !==, >, >=, <, <=
    - **Bitwise:** &, |, ^, ~, <<, >>